apache/parquet-site/content/en/blog/features/alp_encoding.md

 Picking a good exponent and factor is key to good ALP performance.
 Each Parquet writer is free to choose the exponent and factor for each vector using any algorithm.
-The Parquet specification provides an example sampling-based algorithm that minimizes the encoded size.
+The Parquet specification provides an example sampling-based algorithm that aims to minimize the encoded size.
 Typically, the exponent is chosen to capture most decimal digits in the vector while minimizing exceptions, and the factor is chosen to remove as many trailing zeros as possible.